stateun/stateun.github.io/_pages/about/about.md

 ---
 layout: single
-title : "Who I Am "
+title : "Who I Am"
 permalink: /About/
 author_profile: true
 ---

 Hello!
-I am Sung Eun Lee, currently pursuing my Master's degree in Statistics at Seoul National University.
-I earned my Bachelor's degree in Statistics from University of Seoul.
+I am Sung Eun Lee, currently pursuing my Master's degree in Statistics at [Seoul National University](https://stat.snu.ac.kr/), where I am a member of the [IDEA Lab](https://idea.snu.ac.kr/yongdai-kim/) (_advisor: Yongdai Kim_).
-In my free time, I enjoy working out, especially _CrossFit_, _which I have been focusing on recently.
+In my free time, I enjoy working out, especially CrossFit, which I have been focusing on recently and actively participate in through SNUWOD.
 I am also a big baseball fan, and my favorite team is the Samsung Lions.
 I am passionate about Artificial Intelligence and actively explore its potential using Python, my primary programming language.

 ---